 When I take off my counselor cape, I am a die-hard college football fan (Go Dawgs), lover of all things Nigerian (especially goat stew and dancing), writer, unpaid comedian, and crafter, but most importantly a daughter, sister, and friend.

 You may contact me through filling out the contact form below or calling me.
-Many times, my phone will go straight to voicemails due to me being in sessions or for calls received after 7pm or on the weekends.
+Many times, my phone will go straight to voicemail due to me being in session or for calls received after 7pm or on the weekends.
 If you contact me after 5pm on Friday, I will return your email/call on Monday.
 I value your time and aim to respond to all communications within 24-48 business hours.

 1420 Walnut Street